 Other risks listed are strokes that can lead to death, tardive dyskinesia, (an often irreversible muscle movement disorder), a frequently fatal condition known as NMS or neuroleptic malignant syndrome which is a toxic reaction of severity, and others.
 The FDA medication guide also warns against stopping Abilify too suddenly once you have been taking it, and that TD (tardive dyskinesia) can emerge even after the drug is stopped.

-Reasons to Consider Tapering From Abilify
+Reasons to Consider Abilify Tapering, Titration, and Weaning

 Despite extensive testing on animals and humans, Abilify is documented to carry known health risks to all age groups and genders and even the unborn.
 This is safety information on Abilify that may, in part, motivate one to consider Abilify tapering as a wise choice.